Interview Question: How Do You Handle Stress?

 Job interviews are stressful for most people.
 Even if you've interviewed a lot, it can be challenging to stay calm and collected.
 You're meeting new people in a new environment, and you're trying to sell your credentials to someone who might be your next boss.

-There are strategies you can use to handle interview stress and to sell yourself to the hiring manager.
 Being able to effectively handle a stressful job interview will indicate to employers that you'll also be able to handle workplace stress.

 Related Interview Questions